dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 -   Detect if user is in DAO(s)

     -   If no, display "Create new DAO" or "Explore featured DAOs" buttons

     -   If yes, show user her DAO summary card(s)

 #### DAOs

--   Featured: List of DAO Summary Cards for most active DAOs
+-   **Featured**: List of DAO Summary Cards for most active DAOs

--   DAO Summary Card
+-   **DAO Summary Card**

       -   Current treasury

       -   Recent payments in/out

       -   Recent proposals passed/failed

       -   Active proposals

 #### DAO